Skip to content

 What finish works best on Leopardwood?

-Clear oil-based finishes, lacquers, and hardwax oils work best on Leopardwood, showcasing its distinctive spotted medullary ray pattern without obscuring or altering the natural color contrast.
-Staining is generally not recommended, as pigment stains absorb unevenly into the ray flecks and disrupt the natural spotted pattern.
+Clear oil-based finishes, lacquers, and hardwax oils work best on Leopardwood, showing off its spotted medullary ray pattern without obscuring or altering the natural color contrast.

 Is Leopardwood good for flooring?